 Social media is one of the most powerful tools for brands to connect with the public and target customers.
 Due to the increasing competition and the fact that people are getting more accustomed and less impressed with traditional social media marketing strategies, innovativeness has become crucial.

-Here are 5 inspiring Chinese social media campaigns.
+Here are 5 inspiring Chinese.
 We hope that you’re intrigued by what these brands have created.

 5 Innovative Social Media Strategies in China